Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/security/broker_research/consumer_discretionary/variant_01.md

 ---

-### Disclosures

-{{BROKER_NAME}} may provide services to companies mentioned in this report.
+**Disclosures**: {{BROKER_NAME}} may provide services to companies mentioned in this report.
 This report does not constitute personalised investment advice.
 Please see full disclosures.

 *SAM Demo. {{BROKER_NAME}} is fictional.*